publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >         “(9) __State.—__

->         The term ‘State’ has the meaning given such term for purposes of title XIX of the Social Security Act \[this subchapter\].
+>         The term ‘State’ has the meaning given such term for purposes of title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\].

 >     “(c) __State Application.—__